dorlneylon/simplecode/README.md

 # SimpleCode.
 ### SimpleCode was created for coders who want to use something like Pastebin but Pastebin is not simple in using(I mean various posts, Outstanding API, etc.).
 SimpleCode does look like Telegra.ph, because I wanted it to look beautiful.
-SimpleCode uses QuillJS and Markdown so you can easily get your text formatted.
+SimpleCode uses Medium Editor so you can easily get your text formatted.
-Markdown still doesn't work w APi, though =)
+And yeah, you can't format text using API.
+Selenium only =) We **DO** have tables!
 # Usage.
 ### Firstly, install requirements.
 ``` pip install -r requirements.txt ```